githubassets/fusionfi-docs/welcome-start-here/strategies.md

 If $SPARK is OVER the peg:

 -Buy $SPARK and pair it with $ETH to provide liquidity, and stake your SPARK-FTM LP in the cemetery to earn $REACTOR rewards.
--Take your $REACTOR rewards and stake them in the Masonry to earn inflationary $SPARK rewards.
+-Take your $REACTOR rewards and stake them in the Boardroom to earn inflationary $SPARK rewards.
 -Sell half of your earned $SPARK for $ETH, and compound it back into the SPARK-FTM LP.
 -Profit!

 If $SPARK is UNDER the peg:

 1.Buy SPARK and exchange it for RODS.
 If you are LP'ing, you can break the LP to exchange $SPARK for $RODS, and use the remaining $ETH to buy $SPARK to also exchange for $RODS.
-Now you have a big fat bag of $RODS, and you've also helped bring $SPARK back above peg so that the Masonry can resume printing.
+Now you have a big fat bag of $RODS, and you've also helped bring $SPARK back above peg so that the Boardroom can resume printing.

 2.Sell $RODS for a redemption bonus once $SPARK is back over peg (above 1.1 TWAP).